Shrestha04/InnateAI_Task/design.md

 OSM has no "is this a chain" signal built in, so independence is enforced entirely by the rule-based prefilter below rather than a search-time keyword bias.

-**Rule-based prefilter** (cheap, runs before any model call), `services/osm.py` / `services/fit.py::_rule_reject`:
+**Rule-based prefilter**, applied at two points:
-- **Chain blocklist** — a hard-coded list of ~20 well-known chain names (Starbucks, Costa, Pret, Greggs, Nando's, Toni & Guy, ...) matched case-insensitively against the venue name (`osm.py::is_chain`).
-The client wants independents with bare frontages, not corporate storefronts that already follow brand guidelines for their entrance.
+- **During discovery** (`osm.py::discover_venues`), before anything else runs: a candidate is dropped if it has no `name` tag (anonymous/mis-tagged nodes), and its OSM `venue_type` must match one of the four tag/value pairs above.
-- **Must have a `name` tag** — anonymous/unnamed nodes (mis-tagged street furniture, etc.) are dropped before anything else runs.
+- **During fit scoring** (`services/fit.py::_rule_reject`, ahead of any Gemini call): the **chain blocklist** — a hard-coded list of ~15 well-known UK chains, ~26 name/spelling variants total (Starbucks, Costa/Costa Coffee, Caffe Nero/Nero, Pret/Pret a Manger, Greggs, Nando's/Nandos, Toni & Guy/Toni and Guy, ...) matched case-insensitively (and punctuation/spacing-insensitively — `osm.py::_normalize`) against the venue name
-- **Venue type restricted** to café / restaurant / salon (`services/fit.py::ALLOWED_TYPES`)
+  (`osm.py::is_chain`).
+The client wants independents with bare frontages, not corporate storefronts that already follow brand guidelines for their entrance. `_rule_reject` also re-checks venue type against `ALLOWED_TYPES` (redundant with the discovery-stage filter, but enforced again so it still holds if the query list changes later) and requires a resolved address **and** postcode (see below) — a venue that still has neither after geocoding is rejected explicitly with that reasoning rather than passed downstream with a blank address.

-  — the four OSM tag/value pairs above already constrain this, but the check is repeated in `fit.py` so it's enforced even if the query list changes later.
+**Note on where the chain check sits:** the chain blocklist is applied at the fit-scoring stage, not during discovery — a candidate matching a known chain still goes through address resolution (including, if needed, a rate-limited Nominatim call) before being rejected.
+A straightforward optimisation I'd make before scaling past a prototype is moving the chain check into `discover_venues` itself, ahead of geocoding, so chain venues never cost a Nominatim request in the first place.

-**Address completion.** OSM's own `addr:*` tags are frequently missing or partial for small independents (present for maybe half of candidates in practice).
-Where `addr:housenumber`/ `addr:street` or `addr:postcode` is missing, `osm.py::_reverse_geocode` calls Nominatim's reverse-geocoding endpoint for that coordinate and fills the gap from its `address.postcode` and `display_name`.
-This runs at Nominatim's mandated rate limit (≤1 request/second, throttled explicitly in code) and only for candidates that already passed the chain/type filters above, to keep the added latency proportional to what's actually needed.
+**Address completion.** OSM's own `addr:*` tags are frequently missing or partial for small independents (present for maybe half of candidates in practice). `osm.py::discover_venues` first tries a regex extract of a UK postcode (`UK_POSTCODE_RE`) out of whatever address text is already available; only if a postcode is still missing does it call Nominatim's reverse-geocoding endpoint (`_reverse_geocode`) for that coordinate and fill the gap from its `address.postcode` and `display_name`.
+This runs at Nominatim's mandated rate limit (≤1 request/second, throttled explicitly with `asyncio.sleep(1.1)` in code) and — per the note above — only after the OSM tag-type filter, not yet the chain filter.
+A venue whose address and postcode are still unresolved after this step is passed through as `None`/`None` rather than a fabricated placeholder, and is rejected explicitly (with reasoning) by `fit.py`'s address check, so nothing downstream ever sees a fake-looking address.

 **Vision-model fit judgement** (`services/fit.py::score_venue`, prompt `services/vision.py::FIT_PROMPT`, called via `judge_frontage_fit`).
 For each surviving